 For example, under Kubernetes, you can view all deployments to get a quick snapshot of your deployment security.

-Select any of these deployments for a detailed view of the asset’s security, including the top vulnerabilities, policy scores, and individual controls.
+Select any of these deployments for a detailed view.
+This view will include the asset's security, such as the top vulnerabilities, policy scores, and individual controls.
 Our example luna/frontend deployment has several critical issues such as the container running as root, which could be used as part of a container escape attack.
 Each control details the workload security violation and instructions on securing the workload.

 Security, compliance, and vulnerabilities